zmanian/gaia/spec.md

 The queue is ordered so the next to unbond is at the head.
-Every tick the head of the queue is checked and if the unbonding period has passed since `InitHeight` commence with final settlment of the unbonding and pop the queue.
+Every tick the head of the queue is checked and if the unbonding period has passed since `InitHeight` commence with final settlement of the unbonding and pop the queue.
-Currently the each share to unbond is equivelent to a single unbonding token, although in later phases shares are used along with other terms to calculate the coins.
+Currently the each share to unbond is equivalent to a single unbonding token, although in later phases shares are used along with other terms to calculate the coins.